 In our series: Debt and the Business Owner, we have come to the “HOW”—how to get out of debt.
 But where do you start?
-We’ll explain a few different methods to help you determine YOUR answer.
+We’ll explain a few different methods to help you determine YOUR answer, especially if you are a business owner.
 You will need to pick one based on your specific situation.
 By the end of this article, you should have a pretty good idea of which debt reduction strategy is right for you.

 You may be most familiar with this first method of how to get out for debt—the Debt Snowball Method.
 This method is most often linked to financial pundit Dave Ramsey.
 Although the Debt Snowball has a long history, Dave has driven the popularity of the Snowball method up.

 The debt snowball method is quite simple.
 You attack your financial obligations by paying the minimum on everything except the debt with the smallest balance.
 Once you identify the debt with the lowest balance, you will pay the minimum payment AND any extra money toward the principle of this small debt.